MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 ### Entities
 RDF is a class based system.
 JSON does not use a class based model or the idea of class inheritance.

 For the JSON schema we use a compositional model, where a set of individual schemas are used to create entities that align with the RDF classes.
 These schemas can then be composed (via referencing) to create new entities.
-Each entity can be nested inside other entities or included in sets of entities.
+Each entity can be nested inside other entities or included in an array of entities.

 Each entity requires the property ``entityType``.
 Knowing the entityType allows applications to reference the correct schema when validating or parsing the data.